-Breathe London combines state-of-the-art technology with new data analytics to provide Londoners with a hyperlocal visual tool displaying their exposure to air pollution around the city.
+Breathe London combines state-of-the-art technology with new data analytics to better understand Londoners’ exposure to air pollution.
 Measuring harmful pollution at thousands of locations informs data-driven solutions to clean up our dirty air and foster healthier, stronger communities.

-Project #1: Breathe London installed a network of 100 state-of-the-art sensor pods on lampposts and buildings throughout the city, continuously transmitting air quality measurements.
+- Breathe London installed a network of 100 state-of-the-art sensor pods on lamp posts and buildings throughout the city, continuously transmitting air quality measurements.

-Project #2: Specially equipped Google Street View cars are using mobile sensors to measure air pollution on a variety of London roadways, taking readings approximately every 30-60 metres in representative areas of the city.
+- Specially equipped Google Street View cars are using mobile sensors to measure air pollution on a variety of London roadways, taking readings approximately every second in representative areas of the city.

-Project #3: In a linked study funded by the Greater London Authority, King’s College London is using wearable sensors that will allow schoolchildren and teachers to monitor air quality during their journey to and from school.
-This project will help researchers better characterize how individuals are affected by air pollution in everyday life indoors, outdoors and while travelling.
+- In a linked study funded by the Greater London Authority, King’s College London is using wearable sensors that will allow schoolchildren and teachers to monitor air quality during their journey to and from school.